apache/pulsar-site/docs/io-overview.md

 ### Source

-> Sources **feed data from external systems into Pulsar**.
+Source connectors **feed data from external systems into Pulsar**.

-Common sources include other messaging systems and firehose-style data pipeline APIs.
+Common source connectors include other messaging systems and firehose-style data pipeline APIs.

 For the complete list of Pulsar built-in source connectors, see [source connector](io-connectors.md#source-connector).

 ### Sink

-> Sinks **feed data from Pulsar into external systems**.
+Sink connectors **feed data from Pulsar into external systems**.

-Common sinks include other messaging systems and SQL and NoSQL databases.
+Common sink connectors include other messaging systems and SQL and NoSQL databases.

 For the complete list of Pulsar built-in sink connectors, see [sink connector](io-connectors.md#sink-connector).